Mountaineer Service Corps

 - Establish a Summer Youth Mountaineer Corps--1,000 summer jobs for young people at $3500 each.
 The 1,000 positions will include staffing summer feeding programs, planting state orchards and food forests, working to create local Victory Gardens, organizing a state seed bank, and other learning experiences for young West Virginians, akin to FDR's Civilian Conservation Corps, which "worked on reforestation and conservation projects; fought forest fires; built shelters, fire towers, fire stations, roads, and trails; strung electric and telephone lines; and planted thousands of trees," in addition to building many of our state parks.

 - Create 600+ jobs for people in recovery, ex-offenders, and others on the front-lines (see Recovery Can’t Wait Plan).

 - Enact tax credits to create 1,000 jobs for people with disabilities, where the program would cover half the salary of those employed (see our Freedom for People with Disabilities plan for details).

 - Get 1,000 displaced miners back into the workforce through tax breaks each year for companies that employ laid off miners or their family members (See Miners Bill of Rights).

-- Invest in reaching high-quality broadband infrastructure to rural areas (see forthcoming plan), eventually creating 5,000+ jobs that not only improve the quality of life in small towns and rural areas, but also make it more attractive for businesses.
+- Invest in reaching high-quality broadband infrastructure to rural areas (see Broadband for All plan), eventually creating 5,000+ jobs that not only improve the quality of life in small towns and rural areas, but also make it more attractive for businesses.